-Now that the details of the Ford Mach-E and the Tesla Model Y have been revealed, two of the most hotly anticipated electric crossovers will be up for grabs soon.
+2020 will be an exciting year as both the Ford Mach-E and the Tesla Model Y, two of the most hotly anticipated electric crossovers will become available, starting with the Model Y in March.
 If 2020 is your year for purchasing an electric vehicle, you may seriously be considering one of these two amazing crossovers.

 On the one side there’s Tesla, no longer a startup, but now an experienced electric car manufacturer and on the flip side, there’s Ford, one of the world’s oldest car makers with a Mustang-inspired entry.
 It’s a potentially tough choice!
 But don’t worry, we’ll break it all down for you below, including Mach-E vs Tesla Model Y Specs.